 - Benefits of Fleet Management Solutions for Snowplow Operations

 - Simplifying Snowplow Operations and Fleet Management with Rastrac

 The winter season creates extremely hazardous road conditions for motorists.
 According to the U.S. Federal Highway Administration (FHWA), almost 70% of the U.S. population live in snowy regions.
 Each year, 24% of weather-related accidents occur due to icy, snowy, or slushy road conditions that result in more than 1,300 deaths and 116,800 accident-related injuries.

 This is why most municipalities use snowplow operations during the winter to perform regular street cleaning — ensuring all roads remain safe and clear of snow or ice hazards.
 Some of the biggest challenges municipalities face during the winter season include:

 - Optimizing snowplowing routes; and

 Every state, county, and city government has to deal with these challenges on a limited operating budget.
 Going over-budget for snowplow operations can mean money gets taken away from other projects.
 This could negatively impact other municipal operations throughout the year.
-On the other hand, being under-budget can mean more money is available for other needs and emergencies.
+On the other hand, coming in under-budget results in more resources available for other needs and emergencies.

 How can municipalities optimize their snowplow operations to overcome these challenges and improve safety for their constituents?
 What tools can municipalities use to achieve their operational goals?